microsoft/hlsl-specs/proposals/0008-non-member-operator-overloading.md

 Both the binary and unary forms of `+`, `-`, `*` and `&` can be overloaded.

-An operator function may be called explicitly by using the _operator-function_id as the name of the function.
+An operator function can be called explicitly by using the _operator-function_id as the name of the function.

 An operator function shall either be a non-static member function or a